<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 • Being inclusive

-Ensure all individuals and groups affected by the project are identified and considered.
+Ensuring all individuals and groups affected by the project are systematically identified and considered, reducing the risk of overlooking critical voices.

 • Engaging effectively

-Group stakeholders to plan targeted communications tha improve positive engagement.
+Grouping stakeholders to plan targeted communications that improve positive engagement outcomes.

 • Promoting understanding and alignment

-Build trust by clarifying project goals and benefits.
+Building trust by clarifying project goals and benefits with the right audiences.

 • Anticipating issues